 Once this flag is enabled, you can directly import passwords in Edge.
 The changes will take place after a system restart.

 If the new Edge browser isn’t to your liking and you want to migrate back, you can export your passwords from Edge.
 That way, you can then import them to the next browser you use so that you don’t lose any data.

 To do this, go back to the settings page.
 While we avoided the Password page before, we can now go into it to export our passwords.

 Next to the words “Saved passwords,” click the three dots.
 Note that if you use dark mode on Edge, the grey background may make it hard to see the dots.
 Hover your mouse underneath the toggles until you find it.

-You’ll have to enter your Windows PIN code before you can export your passports.
-Once done, you can save a CSV file containing all your passwords and import it to your browser of choice.
-Just be sure to delete the file once the import is done, else other people can read your passwords!
+Some users may have to enter their Windows PIN code before exporting their passwords.
+Otherwise, you can easily save a CSV file containing all your passwords and import it to any browser or device.

 Microsoft has made it easy to import and export your passwords in Microsoft Edge.
 You can also use it to take webpage screenshots.
-Don’t forget to check out the best Microsoft Edge flags to increase its functionality.
+Don’t forget to check out our test on Microsoft Edge’s suitability for Mac